Keyboard shortcuts

 • $c_i$ are scalar coefficients

-• Multiple constraint types: Different terms $i$ can have different structures
+• Mixed constraints: Different terms can have different degrees

 Recovering Standard Formats